Ōtsu Station: History

 The current station complex was built in 1921 when a new route was introduced to the section between Kyoto Station and Zeze Station.

 First station

 The first Ōtsu Station was built on July 15, 1880, the site of which is now occupied by Hama-Ōtsu Station of Keihan Electric Railway.
 Trains from Kobe, Osaka and Kyoto switchedback at Baba Station (present-day Zeze Station) to overcome an elevation difference and entered into Ōtsu Station, the terminal adjacent to a port of the Lake Biwa.
-The railway with the port station provided joint service with boats on the lake which enabled the transport of passengers and freight between the new capital, Tokyo, and the old capital, Kyoto despite of incompleteness of the railway in the Shiga Prefecture area.
+The railway with the port station provided joint service with boats on the lake which enabled the transport of passengers and freight between the new capital, Tokyo, and the old capital, Kyoto, despite incompleteness of the railway in the Shiga Prefecture area.
 This is the first example of the train-boat joint service in Japan.
 The boats left each port, Ōtsu and Nagahama, 3 times a day and took about 3 hours to cross the lake.